Things to do in Cordoba, Spain

 After a tiring day of sightseeing, there's nothing better than a relaxing bath at Córdoba's Hammam Al Andalus.
 The space tries to recreate the Moorish baths that existed around the city during the Caliphate era.
 At one point there were hundreds of these, but with time most of them got demolished.
 The Hammam Al Andalus was built in 2001, but it resembles the old bathing complexes, with its geometric tiles and horseshoe arches.
 Besides accessing the baths, you can also book massages and rituals.

-Cordoba Tour Map for day 2
+day 2 - Cordoba Tour Map

 Other Things To Do In Córdoba